tsuitor/HelloWorldToy/README.md

 =======
-HelloWorldToy
+HelloWorldvsCodeToy
 =============

-A simple toy to show off some mad skillz of python, git and markdown
+A simple toy to show off some mad skillz of vs Code, python, git and markdown

 *or so I hope*

-Updated for 2022
+Now in 2022